alex-lt-kong/file-manager/README.md

 ## Introduction

-A web-based file manager with a focus on video manipulation.
+A web-based file manager with a focus on video manipulation and streaming.

 ### Tech Stack:

 * Backend: Python(Flask) + FFmpeg (for video manipulation)
 * Frontend: React.js + Bootstrap

+## Screenshots